 Transferring the QBCC licence to a different entity requires a new licence application to the QBCC.
 With proper sequencing, the transition can be managed without any gap in your licensing.
 Attempting to restructure your construction business without planning for the QBCC licensing implications is one of the more common and more expensive structural mistakes construction business owners make.

 Your accountant can design the tax structure and advise on the financial implications of different arrangements.
-What an accountant cannot do is prepare the legal documents required to implement it - trust deeds, shareholders agreements, share transfer documentation, intercompany loan agreements.
+What an accountant cannot do is prepare the legal documents required to implement it, including trust deeds, shareholders agreements, share transfer documentation and intercompany loan agreements.
 Your accountant may also not be across the QBCC licensing implications of changing the entity that holds your licence.
-At Blaze Business and Legal, the legal and financial work runs on the same brief, applied to the same facts.
+At Blaze Business & Legal, the legal and financial work runs on the same brief, applied to the same facts.

 Construction business structuring and the Small Business Restructuring regime are entirely different in purpose, timing and outcome.
 Construction business structuring is proactive advisory work carried out while the business is operating and growing.
 The Small Business Restructuring regime is a formal insolvency process for businesses that cannot pay their debts as and when they fall due.
 If your business is facing that kind of financial pressure, the conversation is a different one.